- Home

 20. Form the composition of functions.

-21. Construct and use models to relate quantities that vary directly, inversely, and/or jointly.
+21. Construct and use models to relate quantities that vary directly, inversely,

 22. Simplify exponential expressions using rules for exponents.